Artist Statement

 Creative approach

-By choosing multiple shades and lines that mistreat the figuration, I could get lost.
-By letting myself be crossed by what the images bring me, little by little, I find their place in the pictorial whole.
-He progresses by training me with him.
-I navigate between nuance and vigor, precision and vagueness, between what is said and what remains silent.
+In painting as in drawing, I navigate between nuance and vigor, precision and vagueness, between what is said and what remains silent.
 The mastery of the gesture joins the randomness of it.
-This process, sometimes long and delicate, is my way of revealing the sensitive world.
-The figures (characters, animals, landscapes, trees or objects) that I paint are silent encounters, without beginning or end, captured in a perpetual momentum.
+This process, long and delicate in painting but fast and unexpected in drawing, is my way of revealing the sensitive world.
+The figures (characters, animals, landscapes, trees or objects) are silent encounters, with no beginning or end, captured in a perpetual momentum.
 They fade away and recreate themselves, like a microcosm in constant metamorphosis.
 Transparencies and continuities of colors or lines serve as a support for an infinite game of possibilities, where the invisible mixes with the visible.
 I use the resources of abstraction to reveal presences and rhythms that can be guessed without being shown.
-My art is a celebration of these subtle interferences that connect us to others, to the living and the dead, and to the environment, bright or dark, that surrounds us.
+I want to celebrate the subtle interferences that connect us to others, to the living and the dead, and to the environment, bright or dark, that surrounds us.
+Through the play of light and shadow, I look for the vibratory lines in the bodies of the living.
+I look for the abundant and tenacious randomness that animates them.
+There is a dialogue between my gesture (thicker, thinner, offbeat, more curved, etc.) and what this line creates as a sensation in me.
+In drawing as in painting, I discover what I am looking for while I am doing it.
+I explore what I draw or paint during this action.
+Is this my way of loving the living, by accepting the impromptu to endure its shadow?

 Créez votre propre site internet avec Webador